phpearth/docs/packages/payment-gateways.md

----
-title: "What is payment gateway?
-How to integrate and use payment gateways in PHP?"
+# What is payment gateway?
+How to integrate and use payment gateways in PHP?
-updated: "October 19, 2015"
-permalink: "/faq/payment-gateways/"
----

 Payment gateways are e-commerce application service provider services that authorize credit card payments for e-businesses, online retailers, bricks and